Composite Classical and Quantum Channel Discrimination: Composite Channel Discrimination

-Furthermore, if each $\S_n$ lies in a linear subspace of $\cptp[A^n \to B^n]$ with dimension polynomial in $n$ (this is for example the case in the composite i.i.d. setting, where all the $\E_n \in \S_n$ are permutation covariant), we can also remove one convex hull:
+Furthermore, if each $\S_n$ lies in the intersection of $\cptp[A^n \to B^n]$ with a linear subspace, with dimension polynomial in $n$, of the space of linear maps $A^n \to B^n$ (this is for example the case in the composite i.i.d. setting, where all the $\E_n \in \S_n$ are permutation covariant), we can also remove one convex hull:

 where we however cannot say whether $\min$ and $\max$ can be exchanged. \end{theorem}